Connect with others who understand.

 • Suicide attempts

 Be as honest and open as you can with your doctor when reporting symptoms.
-Most people will not experience all of these symptoms, but if someone has low mood and several of the listed symptoms that have lasted for more than two weeks, a doctor will likely diagnose depression.
+Most people will not experience all of these symptoms, but if someone has low mood and several of the listed symptoms that have lasted for more than two weeks, a doctor will likely diagnose them with depression.

 There are no laboratory tests that can diagnose depression, but blood or urine tests may be ordered to rule out medical conditions with overlapping symptoms.